GoogleCloudPlatform/magic-modules/docs/content/develop/field-reference.md

 Array only.
 Controls the [`ValidateFunc`](https://developer.hashicorp.com/terraform/plugin/sdkv2/schemas/schema-behaviors#validatefunc) used to validate individual items in the array.
 Behaves like [`validation`]({{<ref "/develop/field-reference#validation" >}}).

+For arrays of enums, this will override the default validation (that the provided value is one of the enum [`values`](#values)).
+If you need additional validation on top of an enum, ensure that the supplied validation func also verifies the enum values are correct.

 Example: Provider-specific function

 ```yaml